< Terug naar resultaten

 • 12

-After breakfast, we drive to the giant Genghis Khaan Statue, standing at 40 meters tall and made of stainless steel it is quite a sight!
-Here, we have some time to fully explore the statue and surrounding area before making our way back to Ulaanbaatar where we have the option to go and see a live performance of traditional Mongolian song and dance.
-Performed by the world famous Tumen Ekh dance troupe, we will see throat singers, contortionists and Tsam dancers.
-Total driving: approx. 140 km / 3 hours.Standard Hotel
+After breakfast, we drive back to Ulaanbaatar city.
+You have the afternoon free to relax or explore the city.
+In the evening, we have the option to see a live performance of traditional Mongolian song and dance.
+Performed by the Tumen Ekh dance troupe, we see throat singers, contortionists and Tsam dancers.
+Total driving: Approximately 130mi (210km), four hours Accommodation: Bayangol Hotel (or similar)

 • 13